MaastrichtU-BISS/lawnotation/docs/Developer/Architecture.md

     .query((opts) => {...})
 }
 ```
 Generally, users that have the 'admin' role should be able to access all procedures.
 To reduce boilerplate code in the authorization definitions for all of these repeated clauses, a middleware factory was made.
 Though its usage might seem intimidating, it significantly simplifies the required code for authorizing a user.
-The middleware, next to tRPC's `opts` object takes as input a function that returns a boolean: `true` if the user is authorized, and `false` if not.
+The middleware, next to tRPC's `opts` object, takes as input a function that returns a boolean: `true` if the user is authorized, and `false` if it is not.

 An example of using the `authorizer` middleware factory:
 ```ts